sswam/allemande/doc/guide.md

 - **Sona** (Sonar, Perplexity): Perplexity's base Sonar model

 ## Specialists based on Strong AI
 - **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation.
-Illu is faster, Gema uses a stronger model.
+Illu is faster, Gema uses a stronger model
+- **Novi**: She is a master narrator for immersive storytelling in interactive fiction
 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
 - **Clu** (Anthropic): A variant of Claude that replies more concisely
 - **Emm** (OpenAI): A variant of Emmy (GPT-4.1) that replies more concisely
-- **Vega** (Anthropic): A variant of Claude with a strong academic focus.
+- **Vega** (Anthropic): A variant of Claude with a strong academic focus
-- **Zeno** (OpenAI): A variant of GPT-4o with a strong academic focus.
+- **Zeno** (OpenAI): A variant of GPT-4o with a strong academic focus
+- **Chaz**: He is an expert character designer capturing unique traits and mannerisms
+- **Jessi**: She is a creative comedian, able to invent pretty good jokes on the spot
+- **Nicc**, **Sal**: Pizza shop agents, will try to sell pizza when you call them up!

 ### AI Artists
 - Using the AI art models directly can be a bit technical.
 For best results, new users can talk to Illu, Pixi and Gema, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
-Illu the "AI art prompting expert" is distinct from Jily the AI art model.
+Illu the "AI art prompting expert" is distinct from Jily the AI art model
 - **Jily**: High-quality photorealistic and artistic image generation using Juggernaut XL
 - **Hily**: High-quality image generation using LEOSAM's HelloWorld XL